Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average service frequency across all routes is 360 trips daily, equating to approximately 120 weekly trips per individual stop.
+Residential accessibility to transport is rated excellent, with residents located an average of 196 meters from the nearest stop.
+Service frequency across all routes averages 360 trips per day, equating to approximately 120 weekly trips per individual stop.

 Frequently Asked Questions - Transport